LouisDelbosc/Livres/PartOne.md

 ###2.7 Gradient Bandits

-So far in this capther we have considered methos that estimate action avalues and use those estimates to select actions.
+So far in this chapter we have considered methods that estimate action values and use those estimates to select actions.
 This is often a good approach, but it is not the only one possible.
 In this section we consider learning a numerical preference Ht(a) for each action a.
 The larger the preference, the more often that action is taken, but the preference has no interpretation in terms of reward.